How does CPI affect my pension?

 Yes, you receive your Pension update each December and June covering:

 - confirmation of any CPI increase for your pension

 - information on changing your payment details, and

 - other helpful tips and general advice for your pension.

 Example of CPI calculation

-PSS pension amounts increased by 1.9% on 10 January 2013 for pensioners who had received their pension for the entire six months prior to the increase.
+Pension amounts increased by 0.8% on the first payday in January 2018 for pensioners who had received their pension for the entire six months prior to the increase.